Friday, 3 April 2015

 Anyone can start a business, regardless of his or her age.
 After growing my own companies and mingling with successful entrepreneurs, I’ve come to realize that most entrepreneurs share these are five commoncharacteristics:

-1. Passionstartup founder is often driven by the quest for deeper purpose beyond the sheer mechanics of operating a business.
+1. Passion.
+A startup founder is often driven by the quest for deeper purpose beyond the sheer mechanics of operating a business.
 My mission for my startup, Yes Man Watches, is to empower people to consider the most valuable asset in their lives: time.
 I rise early every morning because I don’t want to waste my day.
 If you have passion for your startup, this will drive you to turn your idea into a reality.
 Without that missing spark, you'll lack the necessary motivation to put in all the early mornings and late nights to get your business off the ground.

 Tan Sri Tony Fernandez, the name that really familiar with us, especially to Malaysian people.
 One of the entrepreneurs who bring change to the way of life of Malaysians people in the field of aviation.
 He had Make many low-income earners get the experience to fly in the blue sky.
 Starting a career in the music industry and now he was leading the airline industry.
 His story seemed like Britain entrepreneurs; Sir Richard Branson.